Groupe de ravitaillement en vol 2/91 Bretagne

-The Groupe de ravitaillement en vol 2/91 Bretagne (Groupe de ravitaillement en vol 2/91 Bretagne) or Air Supply Group 2/91 Bretagne is a unit of the French Air and Space Force specialized in missions of air supply.
-Implanted on an Aerial Base, the unit is equipped with Boeing KC-135FR Stratotanker and Boeing C-135FR Stratolifter tanker/transports.
+The Groupe de ravitaillement en vol 2/91 Bretagne (Groupe de ravitaillement en vol 2/91 Bretagne) or Air Supply Group 2/91 Bretagne was a unit of the French Air and Space Force specialized in missions of air supply.
+Implanted on an Aerial Base, the unit was equipped with Boeing KC-135FR Stratotanker and Boeing C-135FR Stratolifter tanker/transports.

-Titled with 6 citations at the orders of the armed forces during the Second World War, the Bombardment Group Bretagne (groupe de bombardement « Bretagne »), which the group associates traditions which has been awarded the Fourragere of the war 1939-1945 at colors of the Order of the Légion d’honneur.
+Titled with 6 citations at the orders of the armed forces during the Second World War, the Bombardment Group Bretagne (groupe de bombardement « Bretagne »), which the group associates traditions which has been awarded the Fourragere of the war 1939–1945 at colors of the Order of the Légion d'honneur.

 History

-The Bombardment Group Bretagne (groupe de bombardement « Bretagne ») was created on January 1, 1942 at Fort-Lamy, in Tchad, from the permanent detachment of Aerial Forces of Tchad (Détachement Permanent des Forces Aériennes au Tchad, (DPFAT)).
+The Bombardment Group Bretagne (groupe de bombardement « Bretagne ») was created on January 1, 1942, at Fort-Lamy, in Tchad, from the permanent detachment of Aerial Forces of Tchad (Détachement Permanent des Forces Aériennes au Tchad, (DPFAT)).
 Becoming the bombardment group - Groupe de Bombardement Moyen II/20 Bretagne, the latter took part to various World War II campaigns including the Fezzan campaign, Tunisia, Italy, the Liberation of Alsace and bombardments of Germany.

 In 1946, the unit became a Transport Group (Groupe de Transport), the group was numbered I/63 Bretagne in July 1947.
 The unit operated in Africa, until dissolution in 1963.

-The bombardment squadron - Escadron de Bombardment 2/91, created previously on December 1, 1964 at the corps of the 91e Escadre de Bombardement (91^{e} Escadre de Bombardement), retook the traditions of Bretagne.
+The bombardment squadron - Escadron de Bombardment 2/91, created previously on December 1, 1964, at the corps of the 91e Escadre de Bombardement (91^{e} Escadre de Bombardement), retook the traditions of Bretagne.
 On April 1, 1965, the first Mirage IVA arrived to the squadron.
 After a drop on the firing field of Colomb-Béchar, the squadron was operational in July and integrated the ensemble plan of the nuclear force de dissuasion until dissolution, on July 31, 1996.